gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/introduction.md

 __UPDATE__

-Following on from the previous post below, wherein I posed what sort of game people would like to see made, frankly, no one gave a shit–as expected from people living in the internet.
-So, my fallback option, re-creating The Legend of Zelda but with SNES graphics, is go!
+Following on from the previous post below, wherein I posed what sort of game people would like to see made, frankly, no one gave a shit–as; expected from people living in the internet.
+So my fallback option, re-creating The Legend of Zelda but with SNES graphics, is a go!

 ## Introduction